cityofaustin/joplin/README.md

     - A command line prompt will ask if the migration worked.
 If you enter "y", then a new datadump fixture will replace the old seeing.datadump.json fixture in joplin/db/system-generated.
 If you enter "n", then the migration_test containers will shut down and not replace your datadump fixture.

 ### Updating Dummy Data
-Running `DUMMY=on ./scripts/migration-test.sh` will load in the latest dummy datadump and run migration test in dummy data mode.
+Running `SOURCE=dummy ./scripts/migration-test.sh` will load in the latest dummy datadump and run migration test in dummy data mode.
 I (Brian) have been running this and then adding data when it gets to the interactive step.
 Once I'm happy with the data I have I respond to the `Is it all good?` question with y and get a shiny new `dummy.datadump.json`.

 ## CircleCI Deployments